 Introduction

 Mixed crop and livestock systems practiced by agropastoralists in southern Africa are the predominant form of agriculture and source of income and produce more than 80% of food in the region (Tui et al., 2021).
-Mixed farming or crop-livestock systems are an integrated agricultural system that cultivates crops and rears livestock on the same farm (Sere & Steinfeld, 1996; Mkuhlani et al., 2020).
-Extensive livestock production systems (LPS) characterised by a low productivity per animal and per surface use small amounts of inputs, capital, and labour compared to more intensive production systems.
+They represent integrated agricultural systems that cultivate crops and rears livestock on the same farm (Sere & Steinfeld, 1996; Mkuhlani et al., 2020).
+Extensive livestock production systems (LPS) are characterised by a low productivity per animal and per surface, use small amounts of inputs, capital, and labour compared to more intensive production systems.
+LPS are often associated with rainfed agriculture to produce mixed crop and livestock systems.
 Extensive LPS in sub-Saharan Africa are challenged by decreasing rangeland sizes, poor-quality livestock feed (based mainly on crop residues), diseases and pests (Mupangwa & Thierfelder, 2014).
-These LPS are also characterized by constrained operational environment such as limited access to markets and veterinary services and negative impacts of climate such as unpredictable and variable rainfall and worsening droughts (Easter et al. 2018; Oduniyi et al., 2020; Mogomotsi et al., 2020).
-Stocking capacity is thus determined by pasture and feed availability.
-Soil erosion, land degradation, and a reduction in soil fertility are caused by overgrazing, which frequently occurs on rangelands.
-Socioeconomic constraints, limited extension services, and risky environment for foreign investment are some of the reasons behind the poor adaptation of new equipment and infrastructure (Matope et al., 2020).
+Soil erosion, land degradation, and a reduction in soil fertility are caused by overgrazing, which frequently occurs on rangelands in addition to negative impacts of climate such as unpredictable and variable rainfall and worsening droughts.
+These LPS also suffer from constrained operational environment such as limited access to markets and veterinary services, and limited foreign investment are some of the reasons behind the poor adaptation of new equipment and infrastructure (Easter et al. 2018; Oduniyi et al., 2020; Matope et al., 2020; Mogomotsi et al., 2020) .

-Agropastoralist communities in Transfrontier Conservation Areas (TFCA) practice livestock production in the most semi-arid environments of southern Africa, characterised by rainfall variability and unpredictability.
+TFCAs are complex matrices of land use that predominantly include protected areas and communal land spanning more than one country.
+Their double objective is to protect biodiversity, improve local people’s well-being and promote sustainable livelihoods (NASCO, 2023).
+In Southern Africa, eighteen TFCAs at various stages of development cover around 10.5% of land in the Southern Africa Development Community (SADC) (Bollman, 2019).
+Agropastoralist communities in TFCAs practice livestock production in the most semi-arid environments of southern Africa, characterised by rainfall variability and unpredictability.
 TFCAs were founded on the realization that natural resources that straddle international boundaries are a shared asset with the potential to meaningfully contribute to the conservation of biodiversity, welfare and socio-economic development of rural communities (Hanks, 2003).
 In TFCAs, LPS farming communities live close to protected areas and experience additional constraints such as human-wildlife conflicts including livestock predation by wild carnivores, competition between livestock and wild ungulates for forage and water and infectious (potentially zoonotic) diseases that can be transmitted between wild and domestic animals (Matseketsa et al., 2019; Caron et al., 2013; Cumming, 2011).
 Information on vulnerability and adaptation of these production systems is required that are context specific, while accounting for the main farming system components (Tui et al., 2021).

 Despite this context, African agropastoralist LPS are required to address an important challenge.
 Projected demand for animal-derived proteins will increase by 30% in Africa, mainly driven by the growth of the human population on the continent (OECD & FAO, 2021).
 Successful transformation of the agropastoralist LPS with increased output and productivity to meet the increased demand for animal proteins, requires appropriate intervention modes.
 However, LPS interventions are often designed centrally and implemented in a top-down manner, leaving farmers outside the innovation process, as passive stakeholders.
 This results in low outputs or even failure of interventions that do not match local knowledge, experience and production conditions (Hauser et al., 2016).
 Agropastoralist communities have not always been consulted in social-change processes (Şandru, 2014, Gobvu et al., 2021) and as a result, development partners may not be appropriately informed of the community priorities.